Research

 Abstract: Do climate protests have electoral consequences?
 How does repeated exposure influence protest outcomes?
 In this paper, I build on social-psychological work to argue that a key characteristic of effective protests is their ability to repeatedly expose voters to their message.
 I test this argument by studying the effect of Fridays for Future (FFF) protests on voting for Green Parties.
 Using a novel dataset of FFF protests and a difference-in-differences design, I find that exposure to climate protests increases the vote share of the German Greens, and that repeated exposure to protests increases this effect.
 Additional analyses suggest these effects are driven by both increases in turnout and changes in climate opinion, but not changes in the importance of climate change.
 These patterns are replicated in six other European democracies.
 These findings are important to understand when protests influence behaviour, and the political consequences of climate protests.

-2. Buying voter support for unpopular policies: Evidence from German nuclear power plants with Heike Klüver and Cornelius Erfort.
+2. How nuclear power hurts the Greens: Evidence from German nuclear power plants with Heike Klüver and Cornelius Erfort.

 R&R